yizedong/SLIDE/README.md

 # SLIDE: Subtracting LSST Images with DECam Exposures

+> **WARNING: SLIDE is designed for use on the Rubin Science Platform (RSP).
+It will not work on local installations!**

 SLIDE performs image subtraction on LSST data using DECam templates.
 It is designed to run directly on the Rubin Science Platform (RSP).
 SLIDE can automatically retrieve templates from DES DR2 or DECaLS DR9.
 Users may also supply custom DECam templates.
 An example of image subtraction made by SLIDE is shown below.

 ![Example Image Subtraction](example_data/SN_det.png)